-NOTE: For acceptable hearing care professional.
-NOTE: For assistance with pairing and using these products with your hearing aids, contact your
+NOTE: For assistance with pairing and using these products with your hearing aids, contact your hearing care professional.

 Using your hearing aid with smartphone apps (optional)

 Our smartphone apps are intended to be used with our wireless hearing aids.
 The smartphone apps send and receive signals from the hearing aids via smartphones.